-Development proposals which contribute to and support the conservation, presentation, interpretation and positive management of the Foxton Locks Area (as defined on the adjacent map), and allow for waterside and countryside recreational enjoyment, will be supported where:
+Developments which improve the conservation, presentation and interpretation of the Foxton Locks Area (as defined on Map 7 and the Policies Map) and allow for quiet recreational enjoyment will be supported where:

-- A. New visitor attractions are directly associated with Foxton Locks: - B. Proposals have appropriate regard for the significance of the heritage assets of the Locks Area and their setting; - C. Proposals address all other relevant Policies in this Plan, in particular Policies F3, 4, 5, 6, 7 & 10;

-D. Traffic implications, including those for the nearby Foxton village, are fully assessed and addressed; related measures that may need to be considered include traffic management, public transport improvements, road signage and junction improvements.
+- A. New visitor attractions are directly associated with Foxton Locks; - B. Proposals have regard for the significance of the heritage assets of the Locks Area and their setting; - C. Proposals address all other relevant Policies in this Plan; - D. Traffic implications, including those for the nearby Foxton village, are fully assessed and addressed; related measures that may need to be considered include traffic management, public transport improvements, road signage and junction improvements.